 Forsaken Skies (The Silence, Book 1) D. Nolan Clark (Amazon) — Space opera?
 Check.
 Alien invasion?
 Check.
 Small band of heroes that must do something about it?
 Check.
 Yeah, this one sounds like exactly the sort of book that would make my summer reading list.

-Proxima by Stephen Baxter (Amazon) — A novel about the colonization of Proxima Centuri, a red dwarf and the closest star to our solar system.
-I’ve read mixed reviews of this novel — namely that it has a great ideas but so-so execution — but I was able to pick up the paperback cheaply at Hooked on Books, our local used book store, so I figured i’d roll the dice.
+Proxima by Stephen Baxter (Amazon) — A novel about the colonization of Proxima Centauri, a red dwarf and the closest star to our solar system.
+I’ve read mixed reviews of this novel — namely that it has great ideas but so-so execution — but I was able to pick up the paperback cheaply at Hooked on Books, our local used book store, so I figured i’d roll the dice.

 The Emperor’s Blades (Chronicle of the Unhewn Throne, Book 1) by Brian Staveley (Amazon) — After completing The Dagger and The Coin series by Daniel Abraham last year, I was looking for another epic fantasy series for my summer reading list.
-This one fit the bill, with old and new gods, “leeches” who manifest magical powers by drinking in power from the environment around them, giant attack birds, and a murder plot that shakes the world.
+This one fits the bill, with old and new gods, “leeches” who manifest magical powers by drinking in power from the environment around them, giant attack birds, and a murder plot that shakes the world.
 As the book opens the Emperor of Annur has been killed and his three children — a son (and his heir) studying to be a monk, a second son preparing to be a special forces-like soldier, and a daughter who is ascending to the role of minister of finance — must figure out what to do next.

 New Books by Known Authors